edukator/DSInPython/README.md

 # Dots-and-Boxes-by-python-in-Console
-Two versions  of   dots  and  boxes  game  are  submitted.
-Both  of are played  on pyton  console, not on  special gui.
+ A simple version  of   dots  and  boxes  game  is  submitted.
+It is played  on pyton  console, not on  special gui.

+On  human_vs_computer.py,   computer strategy is   based  on  probabilistic  monte carlo algorithms.
+Not  perfect  but works